microsoft/azurelinux/toolkit/tools/imagecustomizer/README.md

-# Mariner Image Customizer
+# Azure Linux Image Customizer

-The Mariner Image Customizer (MIC) is a tool that can take an existing generic Mariner image and modify it to be suited for particular scenario.
+The Azure Linux Image Customizer (MIC) is a tool that can take an existing generic Azure Linux image and modify it to be suited for particular scenario.

 MIC uses [chroot](https://en.wikipedia.org/wiki/Chroot) (and loopback block devices) to customize the image.
-This is the same technology used to build the Mariner images (along with most other Linux distros).
+This is the same technology used to build the Azure Linux images (along with most other Linux distros).
 This is in contrast to some other image customization tools, like Packer, which customize the image by booting it inside a VM.